waddafunk/Smithsonians_Discrete_Hilbert_Fourier_Hartley_Transforms/README.md

 # Smithsonians_Discrete_Hilbert_Fourier_Hartley_Transforms
  An implementation from the Smithsonian Astrophysical Observatory of some notorious transforms ready to use in c/c++

+## "Smithsonians_Discrete_Hilbert_Fourier_Hartley_Transforms/am_sysdep.h" from the authors:

+* For optimum performance, the default processor data cache size settings here can be overridden by target-specific definitions supplied at compile time.

+ * Line-by-line and CIA computations are blocked to fit in L1 cache.
+If the cache size is set to 0, cache blocking is turned off.

+  * For FFTs and FHTs, the L1 cache size setting controls the point at which the computation switches over from recursive to iterative.

 ### CAREFULLY READ COMMENTS OF THE AUTHORS ABOVE THEIR FUNCTIONS IN "transforms.c" BEFORE USING THEM.